3rd-Eden/creditcard/README.md

 ## Installation

-The module is available in the NPM registery.
-It can be installed using the `npm` commandline utlity.
+The module is available in the NPM registry.
+It can be installed using the `npm` command line utility.

 ```
-npm install creditcard
+npm install --save creditcard
 ```

 Once you have installed the module you can simply require inside of your Node.js